Electrical Capstone Exam Preparation Tips

 - Simulate Exam Conditions - Practice completing tasks within a set time.
 Wear your PPE, use the correct forms, and treat it like a real job.

 - Ask for Feedback - Don’t wait until the Capstone to learn you’re doing something wrong.
-Ask your trainer or host employer for feedback on your procedures or documentation habits.
+Ask your trainer or you employer or host employer for feedback on your procedures or documentation habits.

 Final Tips